Current Travel Restrictions & Requirements

 Summary of Oahu Restrictions:

-- Social gatherings of up to five (5) people (who do not have to be related) at parks, beaches, and trails.
+- Social gatherings of up to ten (10) people (who do not have to be related) at parks, beaches, and trails.

-- Restaurants may serve guests, with no more than five (5) people per table.
+- Restaurants may serve guests, with no more than ten (10) people per table.

-- Museums, attractions, and zoos are allowed to reopen, with a 50% capacity for indoor areas.
+- Museums, attractions, and zoos are allowed to fully reopen.

-- Helicopter tours can operate at 50% capacity
+- Helicopter tours can operate at full capacity.

 - Businesses still closed under the order include bars and nightclubs

-- Short-term rentals (lodgings that provide guest accommodations for less than 30 days, other than hotels and motels), are allowed to operate under Tier 2.
+- Legal short-term rentals (lodgings that provide guest accommodations for less than 30 days, other than hotels and motels), are allowed to operate under Tier 3.

 Including Maui, Molokai, and Lanai